The Squamish Lil'wat Cultural Centre has won a prestigious tourism award for the second year in a row.

 It has been recognized by the Aboriginal Tourism Association of B.C. with the 2013 B.C.
 Cultural Centre and Attractions of the Year award, which recognizes outstanding achievements in Aboriginal businesses and raises awareness about the ever-growing Aboriginal tourism industry in B.C.

-"This recognition confirms our on-going commitment to sharing indigenous culture in a meaningful and authentic ways," said Casey Vanden Heuvel, executive director of the SLCC, who received the award along with human resources and training coordinator, Cheximiya (Allison Burns) of Squamish Nation.
+"This recognition confirms our on-going commitment to sharing indigenous culture in meaningful and authentic ways," said Casey Vanden Heuvel, executive director of the SLCC, who received the award along with human resources and training coordinator, Cheximiya (Allison Burns) of the Squamish Nation.

 "Squamish and Lil'wat ambassadors work very hard to bring their cultures to life for our guests and also help revive many cultural traditions of the local First Nations."

-Said Cheximiya (Allison Burns): "We are very proud to share our culture at the SLCC every day and also very proud of an award that shows that we do a great job of creating a meaningful experiences for our guests."
+Said Cheximiya (Allison Burns): "We are very proud to share our culture at the SLCC every day and also very proud of an award that shows that we do a great job of creating meaningful experiences for our guests."